 SECTION 104.
-MULTIPLE AGENTS.
+TWO OR MORE AGENTS.

-- (a) A principal may designate more than one agent in a durable power of attorney. - (b) Unless the durable power of attorney provides otherwise, authority granted to two or more agents is exercisable only by their unanimous consent. - (c) If an agent is unavailable because of absence, illness, or other temporary incapacity, the other agents may exercise the authority under the durable power of attorney as if they were the only agents where prompt action is required to accomplish the purposes of the durable power of attorney or to avoid irreparable injury to the principal's interests. - (d) If a vacancy occurs in one of more of the agent designations under a durable power of attorney, the remaining agents may exercise the authority conferred as if they were the only agents. - (e) An agent is not liable for the actions of other agents unless the agent participates in, knowingly acquiesces in, or conceals a breach of fiduciary duty committed by another agent.
+- (a) A principal may designate more than one agent in a durable power of attorney. - (b) Unless the durable power of attorney or this Section provides otherwise, authority granted to two or more agents is exercisable only by their unanimous consent. - (c) If prompt action is required to accomplish the purposes of the durable power of attorney or to avoid irreparable injury to the principal's interests and an agent is unavailable because of absence, illness, or other temporary incapacity, the other agents may exercise the authority under the durable power of attorney as if they were the only agents. - (d) If a vacancy occurs in one or more of the agent designations under a durable power of attorney, the remaining agents may exercise the authority conferred as if they were the only agents. - (e) An agent is not liable for the actions of another agent unless the agent participates in, knowingly acquiesces in, or conceals a breach of fiduciary duty committed by the other agent.